GfSE/SAF-Specification/stakeholders.md

 * What is the necessary response time for an interface or a service?
 * What is the physical breakdown of the system?

-  ***Rationale:  In my role, i need to assess if the system partitioning fulfills the safety requirements.***
+  ***Rationale:  In my role, I need to assess if the system partitioning fulfills the safety requirements.***
 * What is the possible harm in utilizing the system?
 * What is the rationale when requirements are not considered?
 * What is the sequence of interactions among the system and context elements on physical level?
-* What kind of conceptuall items (energy, material, information, etc.) are exchanged between the system and external entities?
+* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
 * What operational exchanges do operational performers need to consume or provide?
 * What shall be validated to the customer at system level?
 * Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  I use them as basis for understanding interfaces on conceptual level.***
+  ***Rationale:  In my role, I use them as basis for understanding interfaces on conceptual level.***
 * Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  I use them as basis for understanding interfaces on design level.***
+  ***Rationale:  In my role, I use them as basis for understanding interfaces on design level.***
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
 * Which modes and states does the system have?